This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Add the almond butter, maple syrup, orange juice, egg and almond extract together.
-Whisk fully.
+- Into a large bowl add the creamy almond butter, maple syrup, orange juice, egg and almond extract together.
+Whisk the wet ingredients until fully combined.

 - Add the oats, baking powder, sea salt, cinnamon and slivered almonds in the bowl.
-Mix fully.
+Mix until just combined.

-- Drop large cookies (2-3 tbsp worth) onto the parchment paper at least 1 inch apart.
+- Drop large cookie dough balls using a spoon or cookie scoop (2-3 tbsp worth) onto the prepared cookie sheet, at least 1 inch apart.

-- Bake for 15-17 minutes until the edges become just slightly browned.
+- Bake oatmeal cookies for 15-17 minutes until the edges become just slightly browned.
 Let the cookies fully cool on a wire rack.

 XO